KDE/digikam-doc/README.md

 - LICENSES  : all licenses used in the project.
 - build     : temporary dir created when documentation is compiled.
 - locale    : link to updated handbook translations files.
 - po        : Obsolete, not used.
+Replaced by locale directory.
 - project   : some helpers scripts.
 - ressources: Sphinx templates customization.
 - tests     : scripts to test repository contents with CI

-All others directories are used to host sections of the documentation implmeented in ReStructuredText format.
+All others directories are used to host sections of the documentation implemented in ReStructuredText format.

 ## Get Involved